Crate geo[−][src]

 Expand description

-crate provides geospatial primitive types and algorithms.
+The geo crate provides geospatial primitive types and algorithms.

 Types